 The NDIS marks a transformative approach to supporting Australians with disabilities, moving from a welfare strategy to an empowerment model that places individuals at the centre of their own care and decision-making.
 This ensures they have the autonomy and resources to lead fulfilling, independent lives.

 To increase this support, the NDIS plans to provide $22 billion annually by 2025, helping 500,000 people gain more independence and live their lives to the fullest.
 Placing the person with a disability at the centre of the decision-making process ensures they have control over how these funds are used to achieve their personal goals.
+Our specialist support coordinators help facilitate this process.

 Central to the NDIS is personal autonomy, participation in decision-making, and access to diverse environments, which aligns with the UN Convention on the Rights of Persons with Disabilities.
 The NDIS supports personal goals, whether related to work, social activities, or daily living skills.
 It’s about building independence through meaningful choices.